sockulags/Machine_Learning_Course/README.md

 ## Data Collection

 <a id=data-creator-drawing></a>
-### Data Creator - Drawing
+### Data Creator - SketchPad
-The Data Creator - Drawing application is designed to facilitate the collection of labeled drawing data for machine learning tasks.
+Drawing application is designed to facilitate the collection of labeled drawing data for machine learning tasks.
 It provides a simple sketch pad interface for users to draw various objects, helping to build a diverse dataset for training models.

 <a id=how-to-use></a>
 ### How to Use